libra2org/libra2-core/terraform/fullnode/vultr/README.md

 8. Check that your fullnode pods are now running (this may take a few minutes):

-        $ kubectl get pods -n aptos
+        $ kubectl get pods -n libra2

 9. Get your fullnode IP:

-        $ kubectl get svc -o custom-columns=IP:status.loadBalancer.ingress -n aptos
+        $ kubectl get svc -o custom-columns=IP:status.loadBalancer.ingress -n libra2

 10. Check REST API, make sure the ledge version is increasing.

         $ curl http://<IP>

-11. To verify the correctness of your FullNode, as outlined in the documentation (https://aptos.dev/tutorials/run-a-fullnode/#verify-the-correctness-of-your-fullnode), you will need to set up a port-forwarding mechanism directly to the aptos pod in one ssh terminal and test it in another ssh terminal
+11. To verify the correctness of your FullNode, as outlined in the documentation (https://docs.libra2.org/tutorials/run-a-fullnode/#verify-the-correctness-of-your-fullnode), you will need to set up a port-forwarding mechanism directly to the libra2 pod in one ssh terminal and test it in another ssh terminal

-   * Set up the port-forwarding to the aptos-fullnode pod.
-Use `kubectl get pods -n aptos` to get the name of the pod
+   * Set up the port-forwarding to the libra2-fullnode pod.
+Use `kubectl get pods -n libra2` to get the name of the pod

-         $ kubectl port-forward -n aptos <pod-name> 9101:9101
+         $ kubectl port-forward -n libra2 <pod-name> 9101:9101

    * Open a new ssh terminal.
 Execute the following curl calls to verify the correctness

-         $ curl -v http://0:9101/metrics 2> /dev/null | grep "aptos_state_sync_version{type=\"synced\"}"
+         $ curl -v http://0:9101/metrics 2> /dev/null | grep "libra2_state_sync_version{type=\"synced\"}"

          $ curl -v http://0:9101/metrics 2> /dev/null | grep "libra2_connections{direction=\"outbound\""